Leading in Digitized Workplaces

 As the success of change largely relies on employees’ willingness and ability to adapt, an important component of leadership in this context is also relaying and supporting change within their teams.

-By attending this course, leaders will develop the knowledge and skills to lead more effectively in an age where digitisation and constant change are the new reality.
+By attending this course, leaders will develop the knowledge and skills to lead more effectively in an age where digitization and constant change are the new reality.
 Further, they will develop the insight needed to monitor their own leader behaviour and team responses to this behaviour, such that they are better able to manage themselves and others regardless of where this new reality takes them.

 - Leveraging digital platforms to lead organisational transformation